Elijah Wilkinson: Denver Broncos

 Wilkinson signed with the Denver Broncos as an undrafted free agent on May 11, 2017.
-He was waived by the Broncos on September 2, 2017, and was signed to the practice squad the next day.
-He was promoted to the active roster on October 21, 2017.
+He was waived by the Broncos on September 2, and was re-signed to the practice squad the following day.
+Wilkinson was promoted to the active roster on October 21.

 Wilkinson signed a one-year restricted free agent tender with the Broncos on April 18, 2020.
-He was placed on the active/physically unable to perform list at the start of training camp on July 28, 2020, and moved back to the active roster six days later.
-He started the first three games of 2020 at right tackle before being placed on injured reserve on September 30, 2020, with a fractured shinbone.
-He was activated on November 21, 2020.
+He was placed on the active/physically unable to perform list at the start of training camp on July 28, and moved back to the active roster six days later.
+Wilkinson started the first three games of 2020 at right tackle before being placed on injured reserve on September 30, with a fractured shinbone.
+He was activated on November 21.

 Chicago Bears

 Wilkinson signed a one-year contract with the Chicago Bears on March 23, 2021.

 Atlanta Falcons (first stint)

 On March 17, 2022, Wilkinson signed a one-year contract with the Atlanta Falcons.
 He was named the starting left guard to begin the season.
-He started seven games before being placed on injured reserve on November 5, 2022.
-He was activated on December 17.
+He started seven games before being placed on injured reserve on November 5.
+Wilkerson was activated on December 17.